MBHudson/irShell/README.md

 💯% Invisible Reverse TCP Shell Payloads for Linux/Windows 🥷

 ## About:
-What I believe to be an original and effective method for creating reverse TCP payloads that are 100% invisible not only to the target but the target's resource/process monitors as well as aports used appear closed.
+What I believe to be an original and effective method for creating reverse TCP payloads that are 100% invisible not only to the target but the target's resource/process monitors, no PIDs or even open ports are visible.
 Simple MSFconsole handlers/listeners are then used for callbacks.

 ## Requirements: